taoheorg/taohe/README.md

 ```

 > **Jumpstart**: `dove run -v "dummy()"` (replace `dummy` with any function residing in [scripts/](scripts/))

+### Selecting blockchain
+TaoHe is designed to support every Move powered blockchain.
+This is achieved by *Adapters*, which is a thin middleware between TaoHe and the desired target blockchain.
+At the moment only the [Dummy Adapter](https://github.com/taoheorg/adapter-dummy) is available for easier testing and development, but you can search GitHub for other [Move Adapters](https://github.com/topics/move-adapter).

+To change the adapter, replace the `Adapter` dependency with your desired adapter in your `Move.toml`.

 ### Formal verification
 Every tao has formal verification specs embedded.
 You can run the formal verification by running: